 Since we employ a credit system, you only pay for what you use.
 Further, you'll receive a credit usage estimate automatically–on the job configuration screen–before running a job.
 For full price transparency, we break down the estimate into data and processing block components.

-Start by signing up and receive 10,000 free credits to explore our platform today.
+Start by signing up and begin exploring today.